 #4: Anze Kopitar

 By the time Anze Kopitar retires, he could be even higher on this list.
-He will soon be the franchise leader in games played and assists, with a chance to move into second place for total points before he retires.
+He recently became the franchise leader in games played and assists and will likely take over first place in total points before he retires.
 Kopitar has led the team in scoring in 16 of his 18 seasons and has been the team’s best player for nearly his entire career.
 It’s more than the regular season success that places him so high as well, he was a dominant force in both the 2012 and 2014 Cup runs, scoring at a point-per-game pace in both runs.

 One of the best two-way forwards in the league during his career, he’s won the Selke Award twice and been a finalist four times.
 He’s also added a third-place Hart Trophy finish in 2016-17, a Mark Messier Leadership award in 2021-22, and two Lady Byng trophies.
 In his prime, Kopitar was a top-10 center in the league and arguably a top-five center in his best seasons.
 His peak wasn’t didn’t reach the heights that some of the players above him did, but his longevity and the fact that he led the team in their most successful period put him high on this list.